 Many retailers claim the difference between their stores and their competitors’ is customer service.
 The irony is apparently lost on them that their competitors say and believe the same thing.
 Even superstores with notoriously bad service cite customer service as a competitive advantage.
 Meanwhile, customers have trouble naming any store with good service—but can name plenty with bad service.
 “Good customer service” rarely really is.
 Guiding a customer to products because they're not logically arranged and marked, showing products to a customer because they aren't out or displayed adequately, and looking up prices because they aren't tagged are not good service; they’re bad retailing.
 A store that claims “good service” as its primary differentiation almost always has anemic or negative profits.

 “If we don’t take the deal our competitor will” is strange logic for taking a loss.
 We should help him get it; it will keep him busy while we pursue profitable sales.
 It seems perverse to a salesperson to let a sale get away, especially after working hard to win it.
 But some sales don’t make sense: the price wouldn’t cover expenses, the customer wouldn’t be happy, anticipated service and problems are too high, collection is unlikely ….
 Let them go.
 Sometimes when we raise the level of what we’ll accept, our competitor does, too—eventually.
-(Competitors are never as smart as we are, but occasionally they’re not as dumb as they appear.)
+(Retail competitors are never as smart as we are, but occasionally they’re not as dumb as they appear.)